 Like the traditionally unfair historical treatment of the Eastern Roman realm (which is conventionally called the ‘Byzantine’ Empire), the empire of the Ottoman Turks also meets its fair share of prejudice in the historical circles, especially regarding the discussion of the famed Janissaries.
 To that end, while often dismissed as mere ‘slaves’, there was obviously more to the Ottoman Janissaries when it came to their social scope.
 For example, it is highly probable that the first batch of Janissaries was recruited from the Christian prisoners-of-war, thus alluding to their fate (of being elite soldiers) that is far more agreeable than the brutal capital punishments reserved for foes during the earlier Crusades.

-And while this initial system was replaced by the state-sanctioned levy of Christian subjects by the Ottoman ruling class, the classification of a slave in medieval Islamic society is rather misleading, if perceived through the lens of our modern sensibility.
+And while this initial system was replaced by the state-sanctioned levy of Christian subjects by the Ottoman ruling class, as historian Dr. David Nicolle noted, the classification of a slave in medieval Islamic society is rather misleading, if perceived through the lens of our modern sensibility.
 In that regard, in the Ottoman scheme of things, a slave or a Kul often enjoyed more social benefits and even better opportunities than an ordinary subject (as opposed to oppression), at least till the 17th century.
 Essentially, they displayed their ‘slave’ status with pride, thus mirroring their predecessors and contemporaries, like the Ghulam and the Mamluk – the latter of which even formed their ruling dynasties in Egypt.

 2) Origins mired in mystery –